eduardo-paes/Educational.Go.Repository/README.md

 - **`data-structures/`**: Demonstrates the implementation of common data structures in Go, such as linked lists, stacks, and queues. -->

-- **`concurrency/`**: Features code examples to explore concurrent programming in Go, including goroutines, channels, and synchronization.
+- **`concurrency`**: Features code examples to explore concurrent programming in Go, including goroutines, channels, and synchronization.

 - **`large-file-streamer`**: Features a simple file transfer server and client written in Go.
 The server listens on a specified port for incoming file transfers, while the client generates and sends a random file to the server.